ubcchemecar/beginners-tutorial/tutorial-github.md

 # Welcome to the GitHub tutorial
 We will go over some basic forking and pull requests in this short tutorial.
+Forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

+In this tutorial, you will fork this repository, propose some changes, and then create a `pull request` to merge the changes back into this document.

 # 1. Forking
 Forking means making a copy of a GitHub repository into your own account.
 Here's a link to the GitHub documentation on forking: https://help.github.com/articles/fork-a-repo/ for further information.